open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 deploying OpenTelemetry Collectors using OTel-Arrow components as the primary ingestion path for internal telemetry data at ServiceNow Cloud Observability.

-Since the project’s announcement, our collaboration with F5, Inc. has focused on making the exporter and receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
+Since the initial donation by F5, Inc. to the OpenTelemetry project, our efforts have focused on making the OTel-Arrow exporter and receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
 Using these components for our internal telemetry, we observe compression factors in the range of 15x to 30x of uncompressed size (15 to 30 times